 They are almost identical in every aspect, except for a few things:

-- They each have a slightly different design and aesthetic.
+They each have a slightly different design and aesthetic.

-- The pro version has a slightly higher clamping force
+The pro version has a slightly higher clamping force.

-The Pro version has a coiled cable, while the Premiums have a straight cable
+The Pro version has a coiled cable, while the Premiums have a straight cable.

-- The Premium is marketed more toward consumer use, while the pro version is marketed towards studio use.
+The Premium is marketed more toward consumer use, while the pro version is marketed towards studio use.
 As far as sound goes, they are identical in every way, and even use the same drivers.
 The difference in price that you pay more for in the premiums is basically in aesthetic, feel, and looks.
 It has been said that the premiums have a nicer build.
 That’s it!

 It has been said that out of the 770, 880, and 990 lines, the 990’s are the “fun” headphone out of the bunch.
 The 770’s and 880’s come in second and third respectively in this regard.
-The 880’s are the most neutral of the bunch, and are meant strictly for mixing/mastering.
+The 880’s are the most neutral of the 3 and are mostly used for mixing/mastering and reference.

-If you want tight, authoritative, punchy lows that don’t get muddy, and enjoy listening to a wide variety of music, these may be for you.
+If you want tight, authoritative, punchy lows that don’t get muddy and enjoy listening to a wide variety of music, these are the cans for you.
 They excel in many other applications as well including video games and movies.
-The clarity and crispness of the highs really lends itself well to cinema.
-You will be able to hear things in movies that were previously lost in consumer grade cans.
+The clarity and crispness of the highs really lend themselves well to cinema.
+You will be able to hear things in movies that were previously lost in consumer-grade cans.
 The same goes for music.
 Think you know a record like the back of your hand?
-THINK AGAIN BRO!!
-Haha..But for real, you will start to hear things in recordings that you never dreamed were there..
+THINK AGAIN, BRO!!
+Haha.
+But for real, you will start to hear things in recordings that you never dreamed were there.